healandrepair/quizzerguessr/README.md

-This is a originally quiz game that I originally made for the University of Auckland STEM expo where it was used as a game for students to be able to win prizes.
+This is a originally quiz game that I made for the University of Auckland STEM expo where it was used as a game for students to be able to win prizes.
 Afterwards it was retro fitted with other fun questions.
-This was created in a couple hours, so apologies for the messy code.
+This was one of my first React projects and was created in a couple hours, so apologies for the messy / strange code.

 https://evans-quizzerguessr.netlify.app/